jlmc/marketplace/README.md

 ## About

-this project is an example of a web application market place of the genre in which it is possible to make product purchases.
+this project is an example of a web application marketplace of the genre in which it is possible to make product purchases.

-Throughout this project can be found clear and simple examples of using some java technologies.
+Throughout this project can be found clear and simple examples of using some java technologies. like JSF with primefaces, JPA with hibernate

-You can use this project as a starting template for building a Web Aplication
+You can use this project as a starting template for building a Web Application

 ## Using environment